SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-customizations-provisioning-sites.md

 $web.WebTemplate + "#" + $web.Configuration
 ```

-### Provisioning an Office 365 Group programmatically
+### Provisioning an Office 365 group programmatically

 "Modern" team sites can be created programmatically by creating an [Office 365 group](https://developer.microsoft.com/en-us/graph/docs/api-reference/v1.0/resources/group) using the Microsoft Graph, too.
 In fact, when you create an Office 365 group a "modern" team site is automatically provisioned for the group.
 The "modern" team site URI will be based upon the _mailNickname_ parameter of the Office 365 group and has the following default structure.